 Bio-Immune is a potent herb for lungs that restores balance in two ways: It eliminates the intestinal toxins that challenge our immune system and restores healthy intestinal flora, the body’s first line of defense against imbalance.
 Bio-Immune also supports natural immunity and helps detoxify blood, supports liver health, and promotes cellular regeneration.

-- is formulated with ashwagandha, holy basil & gotu kola
+- Formulated with ashwagandha, holy basil and gotu kola.

 Cold Weather Defense nourishes the body’s natural defense mechanisms, helps remove toxins, and is useful as an all-season safeguard.

 - Formulated with Indian elecampane, licorice and hyssop, and holy basil.